 A common type of BGA site modification is the need to add a jumper wire at a BGA site.
 One option is to run a jumper through a hole in the board.
-This method is normally used for engineering changes and modifications.
+This method is typically used for engineering changes and modifications.

 Figure 1: Drill though the board and insert a Teflon sleeve into the milled hole.
 This sleeve will insulate the new conductor and prevent shorting to the inner layers.

 The procedure begins with removing the BGA component and surface solder, followed by site cleanup and inspection.
 If all is well, the next step is to remove the solder mask from the via pad terminating to the subject BGA pad.

 Mill a hole through the board at the precise coordinates using a precision drill system and end mill of the appropriate size.
 Although both power and ground planes may be cut, cutting inner layer signal traces must be avoided.
 Inspect and clean the area.